 Federal income taxes may be withheld from income you receive during the year.
 When income taxes are taken from you, the amounts are sent to the IRS as a credit toward income taxes you might owe on the money you received.
-Even if you don’t meet the income limits that require you to file a return, if you had income taxes subtracted from your pay, it is worth it to prepare a return and see if you’re due a refund of the taxes you paid the IRS through withholding.
-If you are due a refund, the only way to get it is to file your own return.
+Even if you don’t meet the income limits that require you to file a return, is worth the time to prepare a return.
+Depending upon your particular situation, you may qualify for a refund on taxes you have already paid.
+You could also qualify for various credits and deductions based on your professional or educational status.

 For most taxpayers, the deadline to file a return is April 15, but if you’re due a refund or do not owe any tax, you won’t be in trouble if you don’t file by this date.
 The IRS charges a penalty to those who owe tax and file late, but penalties are calculated as a percentage of what someone owes.
 When you don’t owe any tax, the IRS doesn’t charge the penalty.
 Although you won’t be penalized for filing late when you’re expecting a refund, you’ll still want to file as soon as possible because the IRS only allows you three years to claim any refund you’re due.

 Who is Required to File - 2018 Tax Year

 For the 2018 tax year, a single person is required to file if her income exceeds $12,000; married couples are required to file if they will be filing a joint return and their combined income exceeds $24,000.
 Even if your parents claim you as a dependent, you must file a return if you meet this criteria.